Chocobozzz/PeerTube/support/doc/api/embeds.md

 ### `ready: Promise<void>`

-This promise is resolved when the video is loaded an the player is ready.
+This promise is resolved when the video is loaded and the player is ready.

 ## Embed methods